Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Supplementary Information

-The tiling algorithm constructed to cover the $d$-dimensional space proceeds as follows.
+The Tiling algorithm constructed to cover the $d$-dimensional space in Quantum Adaptive Importance Sampling~(QAIS) proceeds as follows.
 We consider a $d$-dimensional grid in which axis~$i$ is subdivided into $2^{q_i}$ uniform cells.
 The grid contains $2^{n}$ cells in total, with $n = \sum_{i=1}^{d} q_i$.
 Every grid cell is labeled by an $n$-bit string $s$, partitioned into the $d$ dimensions as:

 where the full bitstring's sub-block $s^{(q_i)}$ encodes the coordinate on axis $i$.
-Throughout this work we adopt BEE conventions, i.e. the left-most bit is most significant when converting $s$ to the integer
+Throughout this work we adopt the Big Endian Encoding (BEE) \cite{1667115,Iaconis_2024} conventions, i.e. the left-most bit is most significant when converting $s$ to the integer

 Under this encoding the mapping

 is one-to-one between bit strings and grid cell coordinates.

 After performing $N$ measurements we obtain $M$ distinct outcome strings, sparsely distributed within the $2^n$ sized space: